nico-dangelo/Network-Spillover/README.md

 * p2: The probability of a node being infected with HIV given an infectious contact and being assigned to PrEP.
 Must be a double in $(0,1]$.
 Default is 0.1.
 * plots: A flag indicating whether to display network plots for each scenario.
 Must be a logical.
 Default is FALSE.
 * scale: Indicates whether to compute effect estimates on an additive or multiplicative scale.
 Must be a string in {"additive", "multiplicative"}.
 Default is "addtive".
 * model: Indicates the generating model that should be used for the networks.
-Must be one of: "ER" for Erdos-Renyi random graphs, "BA" for Barabási-Albert scale-free, or "WS" for
+Must be one of: "ER" for Erdos-Renyi random graphs, "BA" for Barabási-Albert scale-free, or "WS" for Watts-Strogatz small-world.

 #### Output
 "res": a 1 $\times$ 36 dataframe containing input parameters (N,eprob,phiv,PrEP1,PrEP2,p1,p2),